mstksg/inCode/copy/entries/lenses-and-prisms.md

 taught), you might think yes.
 If you think of a prism as just "a constructor and deconstructor", you might also think yes, since you can construct an `[a]` with only a single `a`.
 You can definitely "implement" this prism using our "too big" representation, in terms of `preview` and `review`.
-These viewpoints of prisms will fail you and lead you astray.
+Both of these viewpoints of prisms will fail you and lead you astray.

-[^headconst]: Although, upon further thought, you might realize that the constructor and deconstructor don't match
+[^headconst]: Although, upon further inspection, you might realize that the constructor and deconstructor don't match

 However, if you think of it as witnessing a sum, you might see that this prism